tamerrarda/TroiaDocs/docs/live-smoke.md

 ## Step 4 — Start the backend

 Bring up the backend.
-On boot it reads `.env` and `deployment.testnet.json`, seeds its view of the pool balance and the operator's sequence number directly from the chain with two live reads, starts the Fastify server, and launches the poll-and-recovery worker.
+On boot it reads `.env` and `deployment.testnet.json`, opens the append-only files it will record to, books the pool's opening balance into the accounting ledger, seeds its view of the pool balance and the operator's sequence number directly from the chain with two live reads, starts the Fastify server, and launches five background loops: the poll-and-recovery worker, the automatic top-up that returns collected lira to the pool, the tripwire that compares the books against the chain, and the two watchers that read the chain for unauthorised outflows and for settlements to reconcile.
 A bad configuration value fails the boot outright rather than degrading silently.
 Leave it running.

 ```bash
 just serve